-Triggered emails help businesses deliver personalized, real-time content to shoppers at the moment they are most likely to convert.
+Triggered emails are automated emails, sent based on customers’ behavior.
+They help businesses deliver personalized, real-time content to shoppers at the moment they are most likely to convert.

-These types of emails used in email marketing are usually triggered by an individual’s activity, not sent as part of a scheduled send – so a large part of their content is likely to be very topical and timely.
+Triggered emails are not the same as segmented or business as usual emails.
+Since triggered emails are usually triggered by an individual’s activity, they are not sent as part of a scheduled send – so their content is likely to be very topical and timely.

 Types of triggered emails